Generic Name: Fexofenadine

 FDA Drug Category: C

-Summary Recommendations: Fexofenadine, most commonly sold as Allegra or store brand alternative, is an over the counter and prescription medication used to treat allergy symptoms.
+Fexofenadine, most commonly known as Allegra, is an over-the-counter and prescription medication used to treat allergy symptoms.
 There have been no human studies completely to prove or disprove safety during pregnancy and animal studies have been inconclusive.
 If prescribed fexofenadine, follow the dosage instructions as directed by your physician – making sure to take only the recommended dose.
 Fexofenadine is also sold as Allegra, Aller-Ease and Children’s Allegra.

 If you find out you’re pregnant while taking fexofenadine, contact your gynecologist or prescribing physician immediately.
 They may try to change your medication to one of the four other antihistamines approved for use during pregnancy.

-Effects on Pregnancy: While there are no known birth defects or pregnancy complications associated with fexofenadine use during pregnancy, the American Academy of Obstetricians and Gynecologists suggest using either chlorpheniramine or tripelennamine in place of fexofenadine.
+While there are no known birth defects or pregnancy complications associated with fexofenadine use during pregnancy, the American Academy of Obstetricians and Gynecologists suggests using either chlorpheniramine or tripelennamine in place of fexofenadine.
 If these medications are not effective for treating symptoms, cetirizine or Loratadine can also be used, but it is best to wait until the second trimester to start treatment.

 Fexofenadine is excreted during breastfeeding.
 While there are no known side effects on the infant, the breastfeeding mother could experience reduced milk production.
 This effect may be increased if the mother is taking pseudoephedrine in combination with fexofenadine.